bevacqua/perfschool/exercises/enforcing_a_performance_budget/problem.md

 Performance budgets are a great way of ensuring a certain level of quality when it comes to the performance output of your application.
-An example of a #perfbudget would be to allocate at most 1MB for tne entire landing page to load, or demand that it results in a [SpeedIndex](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) that's not greater than `1000`.
+An example of a #perfbudget would be to allocate at most 1MB for the entire landing page to load, or demand that it results in a [SpeedIndex](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/metrics/speed-index) that's not greater than `1000`.